dahlbaek/Ubuntu-dotfiles/README.md

 # Dotfiles for my Ubuntu setup

-A collection of my dotfiles (mostly minor tweaks to default configs) along with a setup script for my Ubuntu setup.
+A collection of my dotfiles (mostly minor tweaks to default configs) along with a simple setup script for Ubuntu.

 Beware that the setup script is destructive.
 Any config files that get in the way are lost.

-To install programs and put symlinks to config files in place, run `./setup.sh`.
+To implement simple firewall rules, install programs and put symlinks to dotfiles in place, run `./setup.sh`.